shopsys/shopsys/docs/extensibility/entity-extension.md

 The solution is based on Doctrine event subscribers and metadata manipulation.

-It is important that the **EntityExtensionParentMetadataCleanerEventSubscriber** runs first and the **LoadORMMetadataSubscriber** runs last.
+It is important that the **EntityExtensionParentMetadataCleanerEventSubscriber** runs first and the **EntityExtensionSubscriber** runs last.
 Otherwise, a conflict with other subscribers modifying the metadata would occur.

 Correct order of relevant Doctrine event subscribers: